Femtoscopy analysis in small systems at NA61/SHINE: Introduction

 In this proceedings, we report on our study using $^7$Be+$^9$Be and $^{40}$Ar+$^{45}$Sc collision systems with 150\textit{A} GeV/\textit{c} beam momentum ($\sqrt{s_{\textnormal{NN}}} = 16.82$ GeV), at $0$--$20$\% centrality in Be+Be and $0$--$10$\% centrality in Ar+Sc, collected by the NA61/SHINE experiment~\cite{Abgrall:2014xwa}.

 In our analysis we investigate the phase diagram of QCD using two-pion femtoscopic correlations with spherically symmetric L\'evy distributions, defined as:

-where $R$ is the L\'evy scale parameter and $\alpha$ is the L\'evy stability index.
+where $R$ is the L\'evy scale parameter, $\alpha$ is the L\'evy stability index, $\textbf{r}$ is the vector of spatial coordinates and the vector $\zeta$ represents the integration variable.
 The fundamental phenomenon utilized in femtoscopy is the connection between the spatial momentum correlations, $C(q)$ ($q$ is the relative momentum of the particle pair) and the spatial emission distribution $S(x)$.
 The latter describes the probability density of particle creation for a relative coordinate $x$.
 Then, the correlation function is expressed as $C(q) \cong 1 + | \tilde{S}(q) |^2$, where $\tilde{S}(q)$ is the Fourier transform of $S(x)$.
 Further details are available in Ref.~\cite{NA61SHINE:2023qzr}.